 You will wear special stockings to compress veins in your legs.
 This helps to reduce chance of blood clots.

-- Wear stockings continuously, removing one to two hours twice a day. - Notify your doctor if you notice pain or swelling. - Wear stockings for four weeks after surgery; ask surgeon when you can discontinue.
+- Wear stockings continuously, removing 45 minutes to 1 hour twice a day. - Notify your doctor if you notice pain or swelling. - Wear stockings for four weeks after surgery; ask surgeon when you can discontinue.

 Incision Care